subodh-kamal/vanilla_js_projects/README.md

-# This repository is the collection of vanilla js projects
+# This repository is a collection of Vanilla JS projects.